-In exciting news announced by Jeff Barr on his outstanding AWS Blog, Amazon Web Services have launched a new EBS feature called Elastic Volumes.
+In exciting news announced by Jeff Barr on his outstanding AWS Blog, Amazon Web Services have launched a new Amazon EBS feature called EBS Elastic Volumes.
 In his latest blog, Jeff rightly highlights that, with the dynamic nature of business, block storage requirements can change.
-As our needs change over time, this creates the requirements to be able to modify existing volumes to add capacity or to change performance characteristics.
+As our needs change over time, this creates the requirements to be able to modify existing Amazon EBS volumes to add capacity or to change performance characteristics.

 New Amazon EBS Elastic Volumes Launched!